 Oracle Software

 Oracle software needs to be procured throughout the duration of the Project.
-The Department purchases additional Oracle software licenses, technical support and Oracle Cloud Infrastructure (OCI) services, using several different methods of procurement, including a direct agreement that is in place between the Department and Oracle, an Alternate Contract Source (ACS), and a direct agreement between the Department and Northwest Regional Data Center (NWRDC).
+The Department purchases additional Oracle software licenses, technical support and Oracle Cloud Infrastructure (OCI) services, using several different methods of procurement, including a direct agreement that is in place between the Department and Oracle and an Alternate Contract Source (ACS).

 Contract Management